ACQUIRED ADULT FLATFOOT DEFORMITY

 - A high repetition, low resistance strengthening program

-Providing the posterior tibial tendon is intact, a series of exercises aimed at strengthening the elongated and dysfunctional tendon complex can be successful.
-In stage 2 deformities, this is combined with and ankle brace (such as anArizona ankle lacer) for a period of 2-3 months until the symptoms resolve.
-At this point, the patient is transitioned to an orthotic with a medial longitudinal arch support.
-In patients with stage 1 deformity, immediate progression to the arch support can be made.
+If the posterior tibial tendon is intact, a series of exercises aimed at strengthening the elongated and dysfunctional tendon can be successful.
+In stage 1 or 2 deformities, this may be combined with an ankle brace and an off-the-shelf or custom made orthotic insert which may help to support the arch.

 Operative Treatment

+Operative treatment may be indicated for those patients that have stage 2 or higher dysfunction and have failed nonoperative management.
 The principles of operative treatment of stage 2 deformities include:

-- Reconstructing the shape of the foot so that less force is being channeled through the inside aspect of the foot, and preserve the important hindfoot joints.
 Changing the shape of the foot can be achieved by one or more of the following procedures:

-Potential Surgical Complications:
+Potential Surgical Complications

-Wound-healing problems
+- Wound-healing problems

-Infection
+- Infection

-Neurological injury
+- Neurological injury

-Vascular Injury
+- Vascular Injury

-Continued pain and deformity
+- Continued pain and deformity

 Recovery from Surgery

-- Healing Phase: 6 weeks of non-weightbearing is usually required
+- Healing Phase: 6-8 weeks of non-weightbearing is usually required

-It is common for a patient to take 4-6 months to achieve much of their recovery and 12-18 months before they reach their point of maximal improvement.
+It is common for a patient to take 4-6 months to achieve much of their recovery, and 12-18 months before they reach their point of maximal improvement.